-Beginning Your Journey: Utilizing A Free Myers Briggs Personality Test
+Beginning Your Journey: Utilizing A Free Myers-Briggs Personality Test

 An Interesting Yet Obvious Application

 Maslow's Hierarchy of Needs is a theory created by Abraham Maslow, which generally states that individuals need to have specific needs met in order to reach their full potential and reach higher states of self-fulfillment.
 Maslow popularized the term, self-actualization, which is a construct describing one's attainment of needs and its impact on a person's overall development.
-It theorizes that human beings have a hierarchy of needs must be fulfilled at each level in order to reach the peak of self-actualization.
+It theorizes that human beings have a hierarchy of needs must be fulfilled at each level to reach the peak of self-actualization.
 These levels are:

-- need for safety
+Need for safety

-- need for love
+Need for love

-- need for esteem
+Need for esteem

 For example, overall, most institutions in the U.S., encourage and reward certain personality traits, such as high extroversion, sensation, and judging personality characteristics.
 However, there are specific professions and environments that value and foster those opposing traits of introversion, intuition, and feeling.
 Many of us try to mold our personalities to the values held by the dominant culture, society, or environment.
 However, you can find a greater sense of belonging, self-esteem, and self-actualization, if you acknowledge your own unique personality traits and searchers for people, environments, and careers that support those traits.
 Additionally, recognizing that others may be attuned to a certain way of processing or communicating can help you to better adapt and harmoniously work together.
 Overall, knowing about your personality type can you identify your own needs and seek out ideal environments to express these traits.

-Free Myers Briggs Personality Test
+Free Myers-Briggs Personality Test

 16Personalities is one free website with descriptive profiles for each of the sixteen types.
 This website summarizes personality strengths and weaknesses, relationships, careers, workplace habits, and more.
 This analysis of personality can help you get clearer about what your core values are, what motivates you, and environments that allow you to fully express yourself.
 Knowing more about your own personality type can be a great way to take inventory of the different aspects of your life and identify areas for improvement.
 However, it is noted that people are often the best judge of their own type.
 While the test provides a match of your type based upon your answers, there is also a "best fit" process, where individuals learn about the four dichotomies and form their own hypothesis about their actual type.
 In about 20% of cases, one's own hypothesis differs from their reported types.
 Reading about other types can help you determine if your reported type is accurate.
 It should also be recognized that personality type can change over time or throughout one's life.